delta-io/delta-rs/python/docs/source/usage.rst

 Optimizing will increments the table's version and creates remove actions for optimized files.
 Optimize does not delete files from storage.
 To delete files that were removed, call :meth:`DeltaTable.vacuum`.

 Use :meth:`DeltaTable.optimize` to perform the optimize operation.
-Note that currently optimize only supports append-only workflows.
-Use with other workflows may corrupt your table state.
+Note that this method will fail if a concurrent writer performs an operation that removes any files (such as an overwrite).

 .. code-block:: python